How To Port TWRP For MediaTek Android Devices

 5. Copy the port and stock recovery.img into their respective Android Image Kitchen (AIK) folder.

-6. Run the unpackimg.bat command file in both port and stock AIK folders to unpack the reocvery.img file to get its individual components.
-To run the unpackimg.bat file, double-click on it and you’ll see a new windows popup displaying some ongoing operation, click enter to continue once its done.Unpackimg Port And Stock Recovery Image.png
+6. Run the unpackimg.bat command file in both port and stock AIK folders to unpack the reocvery.img file to get its components.
+To run the unpackimg.bat file, double-click on it and you’ll see a new Windows popup displaying some ongoing operation, click enter to continue once it’s done.Unpackimg Port And Stock Recovery Image.png

-7. You should two additional folder (ramdisk and split_img) in both port and stock AIK folders.Ramdisk And Split Image Folder
+7. You should have two additional folders (ramdisk and split_img) in both port and stock AIK folders.Ramdisk And Split Image Folder

 8. Go into the port AIK folder, open the split_img folder and delete all the files inside.Delete Port Split Image Files